The Best Anderson Valley Wineries You Should Visit

 Best Anderson Valley Wineries

 Anderson Valley wine tasting is a fantastic way to spend the day.
-Which is the best Anderson Valley winery?
-That’s up to you.
+But which is the best Anderson Valley winery?
+That’s up to you to decide.
 For me, it’s not only about the wine, but the whole experience.
-With 29 tasting rooms to choose from, you can certainly find plenty places to please your palate and sync with your other senses.
+With more than 30 tasting rooms to choose from, you can certainly find plenty places to please your palate and sync with your other senses.

-Here are some highlights from my top 3 wineries in Anderson Valley, where you’re sure to not only love the wines but the entire visit.
-Afterward are some additional Philo wineries that are also well worth a visit.
+Here are some highlights from my 3 favorite Anderson Valley wineries, where you’re sure to not only love the wines but the entire visit.
+Afterward are some additional wonderful wineries that are also well worth a visit for a terrific tasting experience.

 Fathers + Daughters Cellars